Artist’s Drive (Death Valley National Park, CA)

 South Wilderness Trail (Pinnacles National Park, CA)

 Every national park has one: a trail that, despite lacking any particularly notable beauty, exists seemingly to be hiked only by those seeking the satisfaction of completing every trail in the park.
-In Capitol Reef National Park, a former focus … Continue reading
+In Capitol Reef National Park, a former focus of this blog, it is the much-maligned Old Wagon Trail.
+In Pinnacles National Park, it …

 Bear Gulch Cave – Rim Trail Loop (Pinnacles National Park, CA)